Adobels/swift-screenshot-testing/README.md

     }
 ```

-extract the screenshot from xcresult with xcresulttool or xcparse
+Extract the screenshot from an .xcresult file using xcresulttool, xcparse, or the Foundation framework’s FileManager.